MRU-CSIS-3512-202201-001/asg-02-instructions/milestone-03.md

     _I'm going to assume you haven't busted the pages you previously validated, which is _adorably_ Pollyannaish of me, but I gotta be me._

+- [ ] [MH.5] The "plumbing" that was used in milestone 1 is present here: a valid Procfile, composer.json, and public folder containing your site's viewable files are present.
 ---

 ### Client-Side Registration Form Validation

-Form validation is fundamental for any site that includes them.
-Validation typically happens on two fronts: the front-end, where JavaSscript is used to provided feedback to the user as the form is being filled out and again on the back-end, in case JavaScript is turned off.
+Form validation is fundamental for any site that uses forms - and ours does.

+Validation typically happens on two fronts: the front-end, where JavaScript is used to provide feedback to the user as the form is being filled out, and again on the back-end, in case JavaScript is turned off.

 For this milestone, you're going to get front-end validation working.
 This means that these requirements will all be done using JS code.
 No PHP.